adebola-a/B.E.S.T/README.md

 ## Welcome to Adebola Ajayi's Page
 My name is Adebola Ajayi and I am a rising sophmore studying computer science at Howard University.
 I was born and raised in Lagos Nigeria but I stay in Rockville Maryland currently.

-To check out my linkedin profile you can [clik here!](https://www.linkedin.com/in/adebolaajayi)
+To check out my linkedin profile you can [click here!](https://www.linkedin.com/in/adebolaajayi)

 ### About Me
 ```markdown